Osteopathy; Not just backs

 If you would like support during your treatment you could bring a friend or family member.
-Please let your osteopath know prior to the appointmtnet if you will be bringing someone into the room with you.
+Please let your osteopath know prior to the appointmtnet if you are bringing someone into the room with you.
 If the patient is 16yrs or younger please have a parent or guardian accompanying them.

 If you have any concerns about your treatment please talk to your osteopath.
 The General Osteopathic Council can give you more suppoort if needed.

 How long to get better

 Most new muscle and joint pain can improve with 1 or 2 treatments (over 1-2 weeks) if seen soon after injury and not been treated before.
 However, complete resolution usualy takes longer.

 Treatments can be 2 times a week if you are in acute pain.
 Otherwise 1 treatment a week for the first 3-6 weeks dependent on progression and your adherence to homework.